potentpwnables/potentpwnables.github.io/_posts/0001-01-05-testing-hypotheses.md

 [this blog
 post](https://r-spatial.github.io/sf/reference/st_sample.html), we can
-see that we can sample points within an `sf` object, and the beauty of the `sf` package is that is gives us an easy way to convert our `tibble` to an `sf` object using `st_as_sf()`.
+see that we can sample points within an `sf` object, and the beauty of the `sf` package is that it gives us an easy way to convert our `tibble` to an `sf` object using `st_as_sf()`.
 If we mimic the example in the blog post, we can start to get an idea of how we can place our points.